TheQooseGoose/TheQooseGoose/README.md

 <br>

-**Fire Mode Routing**
+- This collection of screenshots does not include related logic for aiming/camera-zoom, the animation graph, or where player booleans that prevent weapon firing, such as "isInTransition?", are defined.

 - Player input is validated locally and forwarded to authoritative server events, with transition-state checks preventing invalid fire requests.
-(Ex: Prevent player from firing while moving TO prone and weapon is down).
+(Ex: Prevent player from firing while moving TO or FROM prone).
 - <img width="602" height="332" alt="IA_Shoot" src="https://github.com/user-attachments/assets/fa487fb9-36de-4562-a2e2-a5d687672e2e" />
 - Weapon firing behavior is resolved server-side using a unified execution path, with fore mode determining whether shots are timer-driven (full auto) or single-execution (semi-auto/bolt-action).
 - <img width="2048" height="623" alt="16c3d95d-c5c5-4c01-856b-fe5564e891cf" src="https://github.com/user-attachments/assets/9493722d-c783-4c32-89cb-426d3fed1f55" />